digideskio/support-tools/ftdc/ftdc.md

 * -n N - number of samples to copy.
 Default is to copy until source is exhausted, or indefinitely in the case of a live source.
 * -t T - delay in floating point seconds between samples.
-Default is 0.
+Default is 0 for recorded sources, 1 in the case of a live source.

-Source may be one of:
+*Source may be one of:*

 * *.bson - a file containing a sequence of uncompressed samples as BSON documents.